 The Community Counseling Clinic offers free counseling services to ETSU students and members of the community.
 Individual counseling for adults, adolescents, and children is available, as well as couples counseling and family therapy is provided by our counselors-in-training.

 It is the mission of the Community Counseling Clinic to serve our clients’ needs.
 We do not engage in discrimination based age, color, culture, disability, ethnic group, gender/gender identity, religion, sexual/affectional orientation, marital status, veteran status, or socioeconomic status.

 Concerns Commonly Addressed:

-Counselors and marriage and family therapists are prepared to deal with a broad array of individual, couple, and family concerns.
+Counselors are prepared to deal with a broad array of individual, couple, and family concerns.